-Jack is part of the Online Content team working on material across the site, including for a-n News.
-He has worked for a-n since 2009, including work on AIR communications, Paying Artists Campaign and delivering professional development workshops.
+Jack is part of a-n’s Programme Team working on digital content and communications across the website.
+He has worked for a-n since 2009, including on Paying Artists Campaign and delivering professional development workshops.
 As a freelance journalist he has written for Dazed and Confused, The Guardian, Arty, Garageland and Twin Magazine.
-In addition, Jack is a practising artist focusing on drawing and a keen blues musician.
+Jack is also a musician and practising artist focusing on drawing.
+He is based in a-n’s London office.

 Head of Online Content

 Stephen is responsible for developing, producing and distributing a-n’s online content, and managing the Content team to ensure quality standards across all commissioned and user-generated material on the a-n site.
 Alongside this he writes occasional articles and features for a-n News and oversees the production of publications including a-n’s annual Degree Shows Guide.
 As an artist Stephen makes paintings and drawings that currently feature a sheet folded, screwed up and scribbled on A4 paper as their subject.
 He is based in a-n’s London office.